OnabotulinumtoxinA Injections (Botox®)

 Botox/Xeomin and Dysport - 1:2-3

 According to the Cleveland Clinic, results may last longer and manifest faster with Xeomin and there may be fewer allergic reactions to Xeomin.
 Xeomin does not need to be refrigerated.
 Dysport may diffuse further or spread more.
-Effects of Dysport can last about the same as Botox but with Dysport effects visible at about 2 days compared to about 1 week with Botox.
+Effects of Dysport can last about the same as Botox, but with Dysport effects are visible at about 2 days compared to about 1 week with Botox.
 With all three injectables, FULL results will take a week or two to manifest.
-Of course results vary from individual to individual as well.
+Of course, results vary from individual to individual as well.
 Prices for the three injectables vary from practice to practice.
 Which botulinum toxin might be right for you?
 Weigh the pros and cons of each with your healthcare provider.

 Using Botox Injections Effectively